Austro-Daimler Sascha

-The Austro-Daimler Sascha (also called Sascha or Sascha Porsche) is a car from 1922.
-It was designed by the [Austrian, Czechoslovakian and German car, truck, aviation motor and tank designer] Ferdinand Porsche.
-The car was named by Ferdinand Porsche after Count Sascha Kolowrat-Krakowsky, a friend who had encouraged him greatly to build a small, lightweight sports car, and who also personally financed the project.
+The Austro-Daimler Sascha (also called ADS-R,Sascha or Sascha Porsche) is a car from 1922.
+It was designed by the [Austrian, Czechoslovak and German car, truck, aviation motor and tank designer] Ferdinand Porsche and built by Porsche along with engineers Otto Köhler, Karl Rabe, and Otto Zadnik.
+The car was named after Count Sascha Kolowrat-Krakowsky, a friend who had greatly encouraged Porsche to build a small, lightweight sports car, and who also personally financed the project after Austro-Daimler refused to back it.

-In that period, Porsche still worked for the Austrian Austro-Daimler and designed a small, lightweight sports car of 1100 cc that was revolutionary for its time.
-It had a four cylinder engine with 8 inclined overhead valves and bevel-driven dual overhead camshafts, preceding the bevel drive of the later Fuhrmann engine in some Porsche 356 Carrera models.
+The Sascha had a four cylinder engine with 8 inclined overhead valves and bevel-driven dual overhead camshafts, preceding the bevel drive of the later Fuhrmann engine in some Porsche 356 Carrera models.
 The motor had a very wide crankcase with a cast flat surface all along the two members of the ladder frame to which it was bolted rigidly in the same fashion as the big 6 Cylinder Hispano Suiza cars.
 The engine of the Sascha had a capacity of 1100 cc and produced 50 horsepower, which was quite a lot for that time.